Learnware-LAMDA/Learnware/docs/start/quick.rst

 -------------------------------

-Before uploading your learnware into the Learnware Market, create a semantic specification ``semantic_spec`` by selecting or filling certain semantic tags to describe the features of your task and model.
+Before uploading your learnware into the Learnware Market, create a semantic specification ``semantic_spec`` by selecting or filling in values for the predefined semantic tags to describe the features of your task and model.

-For example, the code snippet below defines the semantic specification of a Scikit-Learn type model designed for business scenario, which performs classification on tabular data.
+For example, the following code snippet demonstrates the semantic specification of a Scikit-Learn type model, which is designed for business scenario and performs classification on tabular data:

 .. code-block:: python